peterfairfield/anaxis/p/hiram.md

-Hiram Naxas
+# Hiram Naxas

 Is intense.
 If he hears that Hatchaxel is on the run, he will run them down with his seawolves.
 He will overtake the yacht, take her or sink her.
-His mania and cannon cojoin in such beauty, you realize he a thing of the sea itself, a spirit of thunder and lightening, waves and wind.
+His mania and ship cojoin in such beauty, you realize he a thing of the sea itself, a spirit of thunder and lightening, waves and wind.

 ### Sea Caves